-Kirk Gasperecz joined Adams and Reese in 1986 and is the Partner in Charge of the New Orleans office.
-Kirk is an experienced tort and commercial litigator in state and federal courts.
+Kirk Gasperecz joined Adams and Reese in 1986, and he is an experienced tort and commercial litigator in state and federal courts.
 In addition to his bar admissions in Louisiana and Texas, Kirk has been admitted pro hac vice to defend clients in lawsuits filed in California, Maine, Mississippi, Pennsylvania and Washington, DC.

 Kirk has extensive experience and is skilled in Tort, Products Liability, Construction and Insurance law.
 When advising clients, he is always responsive and mindful of the balance between the upside of litigation and the costs of devoting money, time and attention away from the needs of the client’s business.

 - Defending manufacturers of cranes, derricks and other lifting devices, manufacturers of consumer products, testing laboratories, oil and chemical producers, general contractors, elevator service companies, restaurants, schools, insurance companies and governmental bodies.